 In all matters of policy interpretation, especially uniform matters, the final judgement as to what constitutes acceptable, safe or professional dress shall fall to the Headteacher or his/her representative whose judgement shall be final.

 On special occasions: At Christmas, pupils wear uniform on the morning of party day (you will be told when this is) but they can change into party clothes after lunch.
 On the last day of term, prior to Christmas, Easter and Summer, the children can bring in games to play and be out of uniform for the whole day.
 We request a donation from the pupils for this privilege – 50p is the guide and the donation goes to school fund.
-Red Nose Day, Sport Relief and Children in Need Days are also out of uniform working days with the money going to these charities.
+World Book Day, European Day of Languages, Red Nose Day and Children in Need Days are also out of uniform working days with the money going to these charities.